natcl/node-red-contrib-net-ping/README.md

 # node-red-contrib-net-ping

-A Node-RED node for the net-ping module which uses raw sockets
+A Node-RED node for the net-ping module which uses raw sockets.

+On some systems Node-RED might need to be run as root for this node to work.